BinaryAnalysisPlatform/bap-artifacts/README.md

 presence of certain bugs and vulnerabilities or because they are parts of famous/critical applications and needed to be examined.

-Every artifact can be can be found in the docker container at `/artifact/name-of-artifact`, e.g. `/artifact/openssl-1.1.0`.
+Every artifact can be can be found in the docker container at `/artifact`.

 ## Structure and naming